-Children’s Church to Corporate Worship
+Transitioning From Children’s Church to Corporate Worship

 Another huge transition for kids is the year they go from being in children’s worship to participating in corporate worship.
 If they’re not prepared for this change, it can be very stressful for them (and their parents).
 A stressful or unpleasant experience can hinder them from ever truly discovering the true meaning and value of a church worship service.
 Regardless of what year kids make this transition, give them a preparation experience they’ll remember and enjoy.
 Make it a time of anticipation so they look forward to joining older kids and adults rather than wistfully thinking about what they’re missing in children’s church.